ucb-eecs251b/sp22-labs/lab2/spec.md

 This lab is an updated version of SP17 CS250's lab 1.
 Many people have contributed to versions of this lab over the years.
-Contributors include Colin Schmidt, James Martin, Yunsup Lee, Christopher Yarp, Brian Zimmer, Rimas Avizienis, Ben Keller, Krste Asanovic, Christopher Batter, John Lazzaro, and John Wawrzynek.
+Contributors include Colin Schmidt, James Martin, Yunsup Lee, Christopher Yarp, Brian Zimmer, Rimas Avizienis, Ben Keller, Krste Asanovic, Christopher Batten, John Lazzaro, and John Wawrzynek.